Skip to content

 TIP

-Install the Vinkius extension to monitor your deployed servers directly from VS Code, Cursor, or Windsurf — live connections, logs, token management, and tool toggling without leaving your IDE.
+Install the Vinkius extension to monitor servers from VS Code, Cursor, or Windsurf — live connections, logs, and tool toggling.